weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

-7.33 Theorem Suppose of is a self-adjoint algebra of complex continuous functions on a compact set K, o separates points on K, and of vanishes at no point of K. Then the uniform closure # of o consists of all complex continuous functions on K. In other words, o is dense €(K).
+7.33 Theorem Suppose of is a self-adjoint algebra of complex continuous functions on a compact set K, o separates points on K, and of vanishes at no point of K. Then the uniform closure # of o consists of all complex continuous functions on K. In other words, o is dense  \in (K).

 Proof Let 7; be the set of all real functions on K which belong to «7.

 If fe o and f= u + iv, with u, v real, then 2u = f + f, and since &/ is self-adjoint, we see that ue oy.
 If x; # x,, there exists fe &/ such that f(x,) = 1, f(x,) = 0; hence 0 = u(x,) # u(x,) = 1, which shows that
-«fp separates points on K. If x € K, then g(x) # 0 for some g € &, and
-there is a complex number 4 such that Ag(x) > 0; if f= Ag, f=u + iv, it
-follows that u(x) > 0; hence &/, vanishes at no point of K.
+«fp separates points on K. If x  \in  K, then g(x) # 0 for some g  \in  &, and there is a complex number 4 such that Ag(x) > 0; if f= Ag, f=u + iv, it follows that u(x) > 0; hence &/, vanishes at no point of K.

 Thus « satisfies the hypotheses of Theorem 7.32.
 It follows that every real continuous function on KX lies in the uniform closure of «7p, hence lies in #.
-If fis a complex continuous function on K, f= u +iv, then u € 8, v € AB, hence fe #4.
+If fis a complex continuous function on K, f= u +iv, then u  \in  8, v  \in  AB, hence fe #4.
 This completes the proof.

 EXERCISES